 Whilst the information governance landscape is complex, several resources exist which aim to provide clear guidance on the responsible and lawful use of data.
 This guidance aims to simplify and support the use of data to enable improvements to NHS services and the care delivered to patients.

-The IG resources will consist of
+The information governance resources consist of:

-- IG Frameworks and documentation required to support commissioning data flows
+- IG Frameworks and documentation required to support commissioning data flows.

-- Up-to-date information on Confidentiality Advisory Group (CAG) applications
+- Up-to-date information on Confidentiality Advisory Group (CAG) applications.

-- An updated Risk Stratification Register
+- Risk Stratification Register.

-- An updated Controlled Environment for Finance (CEfF) Register
+- Controlled Environment for Finance (CEfF) Register.